 The Evaluating Cancer Survivorship Care Models project is an innovative 3-year study that will collect data to help understand how to best deliver follow-up care to cancer survivors.
 Cancer is a complex disease requiring complex treatments that can cause lasting impacts after treatment ends.
 Some patients face physical, psychosocial, spiritual and/or practical challenges as they adjust to life after cancer.
 Fortunately, health care providers have begun to focus on the consequences of cancer and its treatment and are more actively working with cancer survivors to manage post-treatment needs and care.

 Led by the George Washington University and funded by the Patient-Centered Outcomes Research Institute, this project brings together representatives from the Commission on Cancer, the Cancer Support Community, LIVESTRONG and the American Cancer Society as well as cancer survivors and healthcare professionals to better understand how different strategies or models of care impact outcomes that are most important to cancer survivors.
 The project will focus on survivors of breast, prostate and colorectal cancers, but it will be relevant for understanding the needs and preferences of survivors of other cancers as well.
 The emphasis is on patient-centered outcomes, which are outcomes that are most significant to patients, such as patient satisfaction and functional status.

 The results from this project will help inform decisions made by survivors and their families, clinicians, payers and others.
 An Advisory Board comprising survivors, researchers, health professionals and other stakeholders has been established to guide the project and ensure the outcomes are relevant to key stakeholders.
 We have also identified other opportunities for cancer survivors to become involved in the project.

 Project activities include:

-- Analysis of data that has already been collected on survivors’ concerns, needs and gaps in care (end of 2013)
+- Analysis of data that has already been collected on survivors’ concerns, needs and gaps in care (completed)

-- Focus groups with breast, prostate and colorectal cancer survivors to identify survivors’ concerns, needs and gaps in care (fall 2013/winter 2014)
+- Focus groups with breast, prostate and colorectal cancer survivors to identify survivors’ concerns, needs and gaps in care (completed)

-- A national survey of breast, prostate, and colorectal cancer survivors to identify the most important health care services needed and identify outcomes that survivors themselves prioritize as most important (spring 2014)
+- A national survey of breast, prostate, and colorectal cancer survivors to identify the most important health care services needed and identify outcomes that survivors themselves prioritize as most important (summer 2014)